Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 \subsection{Condition Integration in the Re-purposing Stage}

-Currently, diffusion models (DMs) are employed in increasingly diverse and complex conditional synthesis scenarios \cite{ye2023ip,zhang2023controlnet,brook2023instructpix2pix, yang2023paint,li2023GLIGEN,wang2024instancediffusion,shi2023dragdiffusion}.
+Currently, diffusion models(DMs) are employed in increasingly diverse and complex conditional synthesis scenarios \citep{ye2023ip,zhang2023controlnet,li2023instructany2pix, zhang2023paste,li2023GLIGEN,wang2024instancediffusion,shi2023dragdiffusion}.
 Simply training denoising networks from scratch for each conditional synthesis scenario would place a heavy burden on computational resources.
-Fortunately, pre-trained text-to-image (T2I) DMs associate text embedding with its corresponding image, which serves as a semantic powerful backbone for a wide range of conditional synthesis tasks beyond the T2I.
-Studies design task-specific denoising network based on T2I backbone and performing fine-tuning on paired conditional inputs and image to re-purpose the base T2I denoising network to the target task.
-In practice, the re-purposed denoising network can be divided into three key modules: (a) \textit{Conditional encoder}: The module to encode the task-specific conditional inputs into feature embedding, (b) \textit{Condition injection}: The module to inject task-related feature embedding into T2I backbone, (c) \textit{Backbone}: The T2I backbone that can stay frozen or be fine-tuned during the re-purposing stage.
-In the re-purposing stage, conditional fine-tuning can be performed in each of these components for condition integration as illustrated in Fig. \ref{fig:Cond_fine-tuning}.
-Subsequently, we will summarize the design choice for these modules among current works performing condition integration in the re-purposing stage.
+Fortunately, pre-trained text-to-image(T2I) DMs effectively associate text embedding with its corresponding image, which serves as a semantic powerful backbone for a wide range of conditional synthesis tasks beyond the T2I.
+Studies design task-specific denoising network based on T2I backbone and performing fine-tuning on pairs of conditional inputs and image to re-purpose the T2I denoising network to the target task.
+In practice, the re-purposed denoising network can be divided into three key modules: (a) \textit{Conditional encoder}: The module to encode the task-specific conditional inputs into feature embeddings, (b) \textit{Condition injection}: The module to inject task-related feature embeddings into the T2I backbone, (c) \textit{Backbone}: The T2I backbone that can stay frozen or be fine-tuned during the re-purposing stage.
+In the re-purposing stage, conditional fine-tuning can be performed in each of these components for condition integration.
+In this section, we summarize the design choices for these modules adopted by existing works for condition integration during the re-purposing stage.